 We are very proud to celebrate the best teaching across Africa through our Global Teacher Prize and our support for National Teacher Prizes in Ghana, Sierra Leone, Somalia and Sudan.

-At the 2018 Global Education and Skills Forum, which hosts the Global Teacher Prize award ceremony, we announced a new partnership with the Ghanaian Ministry of Education, which will improve the skills of thousands of school leaders across the country.
+At the 2018 Global Education and Skills Forum, we announced a new partnership with the Ghanaian Ministry of Education, which will improve the skills of thousands of school leaders across the country.

-The partnership will build on our work in Ghana and will provide all in-service and aspiring school leaders with the skills to manage their schools more effectively.
-The programme, funded by the Global Partnership for Education and implemented by the Varkey Foundation, will include collecting and analysing data to ensure all students receive a good education, wherever they attend school.
+The partnership built on our work in Ghana and will provide all in-service and aspiring school leaders with the skills to manage their schools more effectively.
+The programme, funded by the Global Partnership for Education and implemented by the Varkey Foundation, included collecting and analysing data to ensure all students receive a good education, wherever they attend school.

 Policy and research